The Nucleon Axial Form Factor from Elementary Target Data: Discussion

 If a there were a sufficiently well-motivated systematic that could account for the range of variation exhibited by the deuterium results, inclusion of this would significantly reduce the constraining power of the deuterium data relative to the hydrogen and \lqcd.
 If this were realized, it seems plausible that the deuterium results would be compatible with the \minerva{} and \lqcd{} fits.

 The compatibility of neutrino scattering datasets was tested with 1 degree of freedom $\Delta\chi^{2}$ comparisons outlined in \sct{sec:deltachi2_compatibility}.
 Testing compatibility of the neutrino scattering datasets in \sct{sec:minimumQ2} shows that the datasets with deuterium targets, including the \bebc{} result, are consistent with each other but not with the \minerva{} hydrogen result.
 The combined fits including both hydrogen and deuterium are dominated by the deuterium fit results.
-The minimum preferred by the \minerva{} experiment disagrees with the joint-fit minimum (and therefore the deuterium minimum) enough to increase the $\delta\chi^{2}$ and fail a compatibility test.
+The minimum preferred by the \minerva{} experiment disagrees with the joint-fit minimum (and therefore the deuterium minimum) enough to increase the $\Delta\chi^{2}$ and fail a compatibility test.
 Although the compatibility is almost permissible for the $\Qtmin=0.06~\GeVsq$ combined fit, that apparent compatibility is a consequence of the poorly-described fit data at low $Q^{2}$ that coincidentally push the combined fit result closer to the preferred \minerva{} hydrogen minimum.

 The key difference between the single-nucleon results, including \minerva{} hydrogen and \lqcd{}, versus the deuterium results is the falloff behavior of the form factor with respect to $Q^{2}$.
 The single-nucleon results fall with $Q^{2}$ slower than the deuterium results.
 This was consistently realized in the \lqcd{} results, which first started reporting slow $Q^{2}$ falloff as early as 2020~\cite{ RQCD:2019jai, Park:2021ypf, Djukanovic:2022wru, Jang:2023zts, Alexandrou:2025tfv}.
-Later corroborating evidence has come not only from the \minerva{}~\cite{ MINERvA:2022vmb, MINERvA:2023avz} results explored here, but also Monte Carlo tunes~\cite{MicroBooNE:2021ccs,GENIE:2022qrc} and work from Schwinger functional methods~\cite{ Chen:2021guo, Chen:2022odn}.
+Later corroborating evidence has come not only from the \minerva{}~\cite{ MINERvA:2022vmb, MINERvA:2023avz} results explored here, but also Monte Carlo tunes~\cite{MicroBooNE:2021ccs,GENIE:2022qrc}, Generalized Parton Distributions~\cite{Hashamipour:2019pgy,Irani:2023lol}, and Schwinger functional methods~\cite{ Chen:2021guo, Chen:2022odn}.

 Given the model assumptions inherent in using a deuterium target, the known efficiency issues at low $Q^{2}$, and the lack of historical preservation of the data, the shape tension between the hydrogen and deuterium datasets calls into question the accuracy of the deuterium data.
 This work has made the choice to omit the deuterium data as a result of these deficiencies.
 Possible sources of the tension could be the lack of energy transfer-dependence in the deuterium correction, or from growing overlap between the quasielastic and $\Delta$ resonance responses at moderate momentum transfers~\cite{Shen:2012xz}.
 Even if the deuterium data were still included in the fits, the systematic uncertainty that must be introduced to account for the lack of absolute normalization would decrease the pull of the deuterium data in a combined fit, leaving the fits to be dominated mostly by the \lqcd{} and \minerva{} results.